programming-notes/active-record-legislators-challenge/README.md

 We'll be given a list of required functionality for our application, but it's up to us to figure out how to build out that functionality.
 What tables should our database have?
 What models do we need?
 What are the relationships between our classes?
 What about views and controllers?
 How will we get input from users?
 We'll need to make and implement all of these decision ourselves.

+### Active Record Query Interface
+We should be familiar now with some of the more common Active Record queries: `.all`, `.find`, `.where`, etc.  In completing this challenge, we'll likely want to be familiar with how to use [Active Record's query interface][AR Query Interface] for filtering, sorting, etc. as well as some other techniques for loading objects.
+For example, we can [load an object with its associated objects][Eager Loading].
+We can define [scopes][Scopes] or class methods to provide an interface for other objects to ask for subsets of a class's records.
+If we're unsure whether or not a record might already exist in the database, we can first [try to find it and then build/create it if it's not there][Find or Build].
+There are powerful features built into Active Record; we need to build familiarity with them.

 ### Required Functionality

 For a given state ...